Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

 #### Examples and Tutorials and Samples

-* [Code Institute](https://codeinstitute.net/) - I used the tutorials on Jasmine and Emailjs to build the relevant code.
+* [Code Institute](https://codeinstitute.net/) - I used the Task Manager mini project to build my code foundations and then completely cistomised it thereafter.
-* [Meditation App Tutorial](https://www.youtube.com/watch?v=oMBXdZzYqEk) - used to undertsand how the javascript countdown timer functions work.

 #### Pages used for information